Regions of Chad

 2. 1947: Status of departments changed to régions (regions).

 3. 1960-08-11: Chad, formerly one of the four territories of French Equatorial Africa, became independent.
 At that time it already had a constitution (adopted 1958-10-04) under which administrative subdivisions had been created by law (1960-02-13).
 It was divided into préfectures which were subdivided into sous-préfectures.
 At the lowest administrative level were villages.
-If I correctly interpret the thick bureaucratese in which this report (Word document download) is written, villages were combined to form cantons or groupements de villages (groupings of villages); some cantons and villages were grouped to form postes administratives (administrative stations).
+If I correctly interpret the thick bureaucratese in which source [5] is written, villages were combined to form cantons or groupements de villages (groupings of villages); some cantons and villages were grouped to form postes administratives (administrative stations).

 4. 1960: Biltine prefecture split from Ouaddaï.
-The following list of divisions is based on the list in the Encyclopædia Britannica World Atlas, 1964 edition.
+The following list of divisions is based on source [11].

 PrefecturePopulationArea(km.²)Capital